pairinteraction/pairinteraction/doc/sphinx/index.rst

 License
 =======

-The pairinteraction library is licensed under the `LGPL v3`_.
+The pairinteraction library without the graphical user interface is licensed under `LGPL v3`_.

-The extension for the graphical user interface is licensed under the `GPL v3`_.
+The graphical user interface as well as the combined work of the pairinteraction library and the graphical user interface is licensed under `GPL v3`_.
-The GPL v3 also applies to the combined work and all provided binary builds.